Undocumented Immigrants: How to Get Legal Status in the United States

 You could be eligible for temporary protected status in the U.S. if you come from a country that’s recently had an environmental or natural disaster, a civil war, or any other issue that makes it unsafe for you to return.
 Temporary protected status, or TPS, doesn’t lead to a green card, and it’s only good for up to 18 months.
 However, you can receive a work permit and explore other options toward a more permanent status during the time you’re in the U.S.

 Some people who are arrested by immigration authorities can qualify for cancellation of removal – but it’s not an option available to everyone.
-You can only use this option if you’re already in removal proceedings, and you only qualify for cancellation of removal if you:
+You can only use this option if you’re already in removal proceedings, and you only qualify for cancellation of removal if you and your lawyer can prove that you met all of the following requirements:

-• Have been physically present in the U.S. for at least 10 years
+• You have been physically present in the U.S. for at least 10 years.

-• Are a person of good moral character, and have been for at least 10 years
+• You are a person of good moral character and have been for at least 10 years.

-• Aren’t disqualified due to the commission of a crime or immigration violation, or because you have persecuted others
+• You aren’t disqualified due to the commission of a crime or immigration violation, or because you have persecuted others.

 You must also show that your removal from the U.S. would create an exceptional and “extremely unusual” hardship to your spouse, parent or child, provided that your spouse, parent or child is a U.S. citizen or lawful permanent resident.